 Each unit has instructions for installation, operation, and maintenance.
+Horizontal units are intended to be installed above a false ceiling or within a ceiling plenum.
+In contrast, other configurations are generally set up in a mechanical room.
 It is essential to select an installation site that allows for sufficient service clearance around the unit.
 Prior to starting the unit, it is important to review all manuals and familiarize yourself with the unit's functions.
 Additionally, perform a thorough system check before commencing operation.